jooplaan/jooplaan.github.io/_pages/profile.md

     <img src="/assets/img/joop-laan.jpg" alt="Joop">
   </div>
   <div class="medium-8 medium-pull-4 columns">
-    Currently I work as a senior web developer for <a href="http://www.assistiveware.com/">AssistiveWare</a>, a company where <a href="http://www.assistiveware.com/team">we</a> want to empower people <a href="http://www.assistiveware.com/innovation">through innovative technology</a>.
+    Currently I work as a senior web developer for <a href="http://www.assistiveware.com/">AssistiveWare</a>.
 The company’s flagship product, <a href="http://www.assistiveware.com/product/proloquo2go">Proloquo2Go</a>, is an award-winning Augmentative and Alternative Communication (AAC) iOS app that provides a &ldquo;voice&rdquo; for people who have difficulty speaking.

     Earlier job titles include: Front-End developer, Communication Manager and Interaction Designer.
 To summarize, I am a communication and tech enthusiast.
   </div>